abigailthomas04/shape-scape/README.md

  DIRECTIONS:

-A terrible storm shipwrecks the ship you were on.
-You were able to escape to the emergency submarine.
-You are the sole survivor of this shipwreck.
-Now the submarine is running low on oxygen and you are running out of time.
-Hop to the surface while avoid the shipwreck debris to survive !!

 - Click the space bar to start game
 - Continue clicking the space bar to hop
 - Don't just hold down the space bar....cuz that's lame